Preventing Fraud, Waste, or Abuse in Your Department

 Think Before You Speak

-Before making allegations of fraud, waste or abuse, be sure of any claims.
-Such allegations can seriously affect the accused person's life and adversely affect the working environment in the person's department.
+Before making allegations of dishonesty, be sure of any claims.
+Such allegations can seriously and negatively affect the accused person's life and adversely affect the working environment in the person's department.

-Several options are available to all University employees, students, and others for reporting known or suspected fraud, waste or abuse.
+Several options are available to all University employees, students, and others for reporting known or suspected dishonest acts.
 You may report your concerns to the following:

-If you are a supervisor, department head, or campus official and you receive a report of fraud, waste or abuse, do not investigate, but contact Audit and Consulting Services at (615) 898-2914 for further assistance.
+If you are a supervisor, department head, or campus official and you receive a report of a dishonest act, do not investigate, but rather contact Audit and Consulting Services at (615) 898-2914 for further assistance.

-When the Office of Audit and Consulting Services receives allegations of fraud, waste or abuse by an employee, outside contractor, or vendor, it is required to conduct an investigation.
+When the Office of Audit and Consulting Services receives allegations of dishonesty or possible waste or abuse by an employee, outside contractor, or vendor, it is required to conduct an investigation.

 In an investigation, objectives include verifying the facts, maintaining objectivity and confidentiality, determining responsibility, and recommending corrective actions to help ensure that similar actions do not occur in the future.